HarryJ301/phonebook/README.md

 # Testing

 There are tests that are provided with this application to test the login methods and database calls for creating and editing numbers.
-To run these tests simply execute the following command in a CLI shell that has is CD in the root of the directory:
+To run these tests simply execute the following command in a CLI:

 - php artisan test